-Our two largest stockholders control a significant percentage of our common stock, and their interests may conflict with those of our other stockholders.
+One of our stockholders controls a significant percentage of our common stock, and its interests may conflict with those of our other stockholders.

-Upon completion of this offering, Wexford and Gulfport (assuming neither Wexford nor Gulfport or any of their respective affiliates makes any additional purchases of our common stock) will beneficially own approximately 21.2% and 6.7%, respectively, of our common stock or 21.0% and 6.7%, respectively, if the underwriters exercise their option to purchase additional shares in full.
-In addition, individuals affiliated with Wexford and Gulfport serve on our Board of Directors.
-As a result, Wexford and Gulfport, together, are able to exercise significant influence over matters requiring stockholder approval, including the election of directors, changes to our organizational documents and significant corporate transactions.
+Upon completion of this offering, Wexford (assuming neither Wexford nor any of its affiliates makes any additional purchases of our common stock), will beneficially own approximately 15.5% of our common stock or 15.2%, if the underwriter exercises its option to purchase additional shares in full.
+In addition, individuals affiliated with Wexford serve on our Board of Directors.
+As a result, Wexford is able to exercise significant influence over matters requiring stockholder approval, including the election of directors, changes to our organizational documents and significant corporate transactions.
 This concentration of ownership makes it difficult for any other holder or group of holders of our common stock to be able to affect the way we are managed or the direction of our business.
-The interests of Wexford and Gulfport with respect to matters potentially or actually involving or affecting us, such as future acquisitions, financings and other corporate opportunities and attempts to acquire us, may conflict with the interests of our other stockholders.
-This continued concentrated ownership will make it difficult for another company to acquire us and for you to receive any related takeover premium for your shares unless Wexford and Gulfport approve the acquisition.
+The interests of Wexford with respect to matters potentially or actually involving or affecting us, such as future acquisitions, financings and other corporate opportunities and attempts to acquire us, may conflict with the interests of our other stockholders.
+This continued concentrated ownership will make it difficult for another company to acquire us and for you to receive any related takeover premium for your shares unless Wexford approves the acquisition.